Mon–Burmese script: Burmese support in Microsoft Windows 8

 Windows 8 includes a Unicode-compliant Burmese font named "Myanmar Text".
 Windows 8 also includes a Burmese keyboard layout.
-Due to the popularity of the font in this OS, Microsoft kept its support in Windows 10.
+Due to the popularity of the font in this OS, Microsoft kept its support in Windows 10 onwards.

 Blocks

-The Unicode block called Myanmar is U+1000–U+109F.
+The Unicode block Myanmar is U+1000–U+109F.
 It was added to the Unicode Standard in September 1999 with the release of version 3.0:

-The Unicode block called Myanmar Extended-A is U+AA60–U+AA7F.
+The Unicode block Myanmar Extended-A is U+AA60–U+AA7F.
 It was added to the Unicode Standard in October 2009 with the release of version 5.2:

-The Unicode called Myanmar Extended-B is U+A9E0–U+A9FF.
+The Unicode block Myanmar Extended-B is U+A9E0–U+A9FF.
 It was added to the Unicode Standard in June 2014 with the release of version 7.0:

+The Unicode block Myanmar Extended-C is U+116D0–U+116FF.
+It was added to the Unicode Standard in September 2024 with the release of version 16.0: